elemel/fungeoneer/chapters/grain.md

 The binary operators handle arguments and results in the same way as the arithmetic operators (`+`, `-`, `*`, `/`, and `%`).
 Bitwise complement is also similar, but pops only one argument from the stack.

+Bitwise shift means shifting `a` to the left by `b % 32` bit positions.
+The shift is circular: bits that disappear on one side reappear on the other.

-All bitwise operators reinterpret the arguments as unsigned 32-bit integers after popping them from the stack, then operate on them as unsigned 32-bit integers, and finally reinterpret the result as a signed 32-bit integer before pushing it onto the stack.
+All bitwise operators reinterpret their arguments as unsigned 32-bit integers after popping them from the stack.
+After applying the corresponding operation, the operator reinterprets the result as a signed 32-bit integer before pushing it onto the stack.

-Bitwise shift has the following effects:

-1. Pop an argument `b` from the stack.
-2. Pop another argument `a`.
-3. Shift `a` to the left by `b % 32` bit positions.
-Any bits that shift out to the left will wrap around to the right.
-4. Push the result `c` onto the stack.

 After how many steps do you leave the dungeon?